If you want to have a delicious classic homemade Chinese dish ready when you get home for dinner, this is the one for you.

 - 1 8 oz. can water chestnuts drained and chopped

 - ½ cup cold water

-- Cooked chow mein noodles, or rice, for serving.
+- Chow mein noodles cooked, or rice, for serving.

 - Place cooked chicken into slow cooker.

-- Cover and cook on Low for 6 to 8 hours.
+- Cover and cook on HIGH for 3 to 4 hours, or on LOW for 6 to 10 hours.

 - About 10 minutes before serving, mix together the cornstarch with the water in a small bowl or measuring cup.
 Add to the slow cooker and stir.
 Stir occasionally until thickened, about 10 minutes.¼ cup cornstarch, ½ cup cold water